Skechers GOrun Ultra Review Facts

 of any kind is used.
 The shoe fits best when the supplied Ortholite sockliner is used.

-Weighing in at 8.7 oz for a men’s size 9, the weight of this foot wear is fairly low for such a cushioned shoe.
-The materials in the padded sole and outsole play a big part in the comfort of the foot wear, but also but also keep it from becoming heavy.
+Weighing in at 8.7 oz for a men’s size 9, the weight of this shoe is fairly low for such a cushioned shoe.
+The materials in the padded sole and outsole play a big part in the comfort of the shoe, but also but also keep it from becoming heavy.
 Unlike road shoes, trail shoes

 can only be so light before their stability and traction are compromised.